gsbdarc/yens-onboarding-2025/docs/day2_running_and_scaling_slurm_jobs.md

 3. Name the file `mystery_script.slurm`.

 #### About the `logs/` folder
-The line `#SBATCH --output=logs/mystery-%j.out` tells Slurm to write all job output (stdout and stderr) to a file inside the `logs/` folder.
+The line `#SBATCH --output=logs/mystery-%j.out` tells Slurm to write all job outputs (stdout and stderr) to a file inside the `logs/` folder.
 The `%j` gets replaced by the Slurm job ID, so each job has its own unique log file.

 Before submitting the job, we must create the `logs` directory: